ctrlrsf/pinglist/README.md

 - Support adding and removing hosts via simple web UI
 - Keep history of status and latency of hosts for charting
 - Web UI will show auto updating status of hosts and history graphs

+## External Dependencies

+- InfluxDB - used for historical graphs